TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 26/Exodus 26.14.md

 ---

-And thou shalt make a covering for the tent of rams' skins dyed red, and a covering of sealskins above.
+You shall make a covering for the tent of rams' skins dyed red, and a covering of sea cow hides above.